Last updated on October 15th, 2023 by Jules Winnfield

 Generally, words and phrases to look out for are things like ‘ethically sourced,’ or ‘organic.’
 These also give you a better idea about the quality of the coffee you’ll be putting in your body, as well as the character of the company you’ll be giving your hard-earned money to!

 Ethical sourcing means that coffee farmers are compensated for their work in a fair way, but it also means that the way the beans are farmed is environmentally sustainable.

 A good coffee subscription service will also educate you on these coffee sourcing nuances as well.

 Before coffee can be sold to you to brew yourself, first it has to go through a roasting process.
 This is usually done by dropping a large number of raw coffee beans into rotating drums.
 These drums are then heated to a high temperature and roasted.

 How long you roast the beans can vastly change what the coffee ends up tasting like – which is why you often see phrases like ‘dark roast’ or ‘light roast’ written on cold brew packets and information.

 Learning what kind of flavor you like and what to avoid is important when looking for the right flavors of coffee.
-A dark roast tends to be for much richer flavors, and lighter roasts tend to be milder and smoother.
+A dark roast tends to be for much richer flavors, and lighter roasts, like white coffee, tend to be milder and smoother.
 Make sure you know which you like before you commit to buying a large amount of cold brew!

 These aren’t the only coffee brands you can try either.
 Get experimenting to find which gives you the right flavor balance you prefer the most.
 Try out different recipes and create your favorite cold coffee drink!